Bayan Obo Mining District

 The mines north of the town are the largest deposits of rare-earth elements yet found and, as of 2005, responsible for 45% of global rare-earth element production.

 In the satellite image at right, vegetation appears red, grassland is light brown, rocks are black, and water surfaces are green.
 Two circular open-pit mines are visible, as well as a number of tailings ponds and tailings piles.

+Administrative divisions

+Bayan Obo Mining District is made up of 2 subdistricts.

+Climate

 Economic geology

 China produced about 81,000 tons of rare-earth metals in 2001; the number jumped to about 120,000 by 2006.
 According to the Chinese Society of Rare Earths, 9600 to 12000 m3 of waste gas—containing dust concentrate, hydrofluoric acid, sulfur dioxide, and sulfuric acid—are released with every ton of rare metals that are mined.
 Approximately 75 m3 of acidic wastewater, plus about a ton of radioactive waste residue are also produced.